homm/instagram-filters/README.md

-# Accurate Instagram Filters Reconstruction
+# Accurate Image Filters Reconstruction

-This repository includes tools which could be used for semi-automatically and very accurate reconstruction of color filters used in image processing software.
+There's a bunch of apps out there (e.g., Instagram) allowing you to apply color filters to images.
-A vivid example of such filters is Instagram filters.
+You might be interested in cloning their behavior: reconstruct them.
+This repository holds tools for semi-automatically and very accurately reconstructing color filters.

-People like Instagram filters.
+The truth is folks like filters.
 They are trying to [reproduce](https://github.com/girliemac/Filterous) them [again](https://github.com/girliemac/filterous-2) and [again](https://github.com/acoomans/instagram-filters).